Uniform and Equipment

 The official supplier of our school uniform is Academy School Uniforms who are a subsidiary of Just-School Wear Ltd.

-- Online ordering from www.just-schoolwear.co.uk – with the option of ‘Free Delivery to School’ (Term Time only)/Direct to Home via DPD (delivery charged)/free ‘Click & Collect’ in store ‘Arnold or Bulwell’
+- Online ordering from www.just-schoolwear.co.uk – with Direct to Home via DPD (delivery charged).

 If you have any questions regarding the purchasing of our uniform, please do not hesitate to contact Academy School Uniforms on 0115 9652869 and their customer service team will be happy to help you.

-The only trousers now permitted to be worn in school are the standardised school trousers with the Nottingham Free School logo.
-This is due to the increasing inconsistency in trousers worn to school which do not meet our uniform policy.
-Trousers can be purchased from Academy School Uniforms, as above.
+The only trousers and skirts now permitted to be worn in school are the standardised school ones with the Nottingham Free School logo.
+This is due to the increasing inconsistency in trousers and skirts worn to school which do not meet our uniform policy.
+Trousers and skirts can be purchased from Academy School Uniforms, as above.

 The school uniform and dress code